agCleo/craft-oa-ScholIndexes-doc/CRAFT-OA-doc-Crossref.md

 Web deposit form
 Grant registration form (to register grant metadata only)

-Also possible to send XML files conform to Crossref XSD:
-Upload JATS XML using the web deposit form
+Also possible to send XML files conform to Crossref XSD (XML schema) Upload JATS XML using the web deposit form
 Upload XML files using our admin tool
 XML deposit using HTTPS POST